Y0Coss/docs-fork/pages/account_and_service_management/reversibility/18-log-reversibility/guide.en-gb.md

 **Cost and fees**

 Features described in tables are available at no cost, unless otherwise specified, and are freely usable by the customer.
-More details about pricing are available at [this link:](https://www.ovhcloud.com/en-gb/identity-security-operations/logs-data-platform/)

-[product page](https://www.ovhcloud.com/en-gb/identity-security-operations/logs-data-platform/) to see the complete pricing
+Visit the [Logs Data Platform product page](/links/manage-operate/ldp) to see the price list.

-* No additional exit fees applied.
+- No additional exit fees applied.
-* Billing depends on the volume stored and the type of infrastructure mobilized (indexed/archived).
+- Billing depends on the volume stored and the type of infrastructure mobilized (indexed/archived).
-* Any assistance or turnkey export service may incur additional costs.
+- Any assistance or turnkey export service may incur additional costs.

 **Data retention after termination of the contract**

 OVHcloud does not guarantee the use and availability of backups to restore client's data after service termination.

-* Streams and OpenSearch indexes are deleted immediately once the service is removed.
+- Streams and OpenSearch indexes are deleted immediately once the service is removed.
-* The cold storage archives are immediately destroyed upon termination of the service
+- The cold storage archives are immediately destroyed upon termination of the service
-* The client is fully responsible for data export via API or [ldp-archive-mirror](https://github.com/ovh/ldp-archive-mirror) before decommissioning the service or contract termination.
+- The client is fully responsible for data export via API or [ldp-archive-mirror](https://github.com/ovh/ldp-archive-mirror) before decommissioning the service or contract termination.